We use our proprietary methodology to produce these rankings. Learn more →

 Often students are not taught how to think through to solutions; even in math, formulas are memorized and the numbers plugged-in to the formula without an understanding of the formula's formation, what it is solving for exactly, and what real scenarios it's applicable to.

-3. How to Handle Money and Invest
+3. How to Handle Money and Investments

 Money

-The importance of financial responsibly is obviously valuable.
+The importance of financial responsibly is obvious.
 Accounting, finance, and business classes do explain accounting procedures, financing arrangements, and business structures, but do not focus much on personal finances, saving or investing.
 The job of these classes is to prepare students for working environments, and not necessarily for managing their own finances.

 Popular financial personality Dave Ramsey's advice for getting out of debt is a good place to start.
-Furthermore, higher education doesn't spend much time teaching students how to be self employed.

 4. Dating and Romantic Relationships